 - “I have been going through all your tips in that thread (lots of solid gold in there) and I noticed that you mentioned offerings.
 I would certainly be interested, so hey, please name your price and take my money!”

-- “Thanks Jenny.
+- “Thanks Quinn.
 Truth bomb is right! lol.
 I really appreciate you taking the time to have a look and make a video!”

 Score!
 This means I’m on the right track and on to something, but I’m not out of the woods just yet.
 More research and process development is needed.